Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 Control Implementation

-Private Package Isolation Set "private": true in root package.json.
-Only publish explicit workspace packages.
+Private package isolation Set "private": true in the root package.json; publish only explicit workspace packages.

 Common Pitfalls & Security Anti-Patterns